Gokul-Nath-27/revenue-parity-saas/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Support

+For support, email support@example.com or join our [Discord community](https://discord.gg/example).

+---

+Built with ❤️ by [Your Organization]